BIS-Helpers/.github/profile/README.md

 <p><a target="_blank" href="https://app.eraser.io/workspace/LwgWGA0BXivoM8wz6OLa" id="edit-in-eraser-github-link"><img alt="Edit in Eraser" src="https://firebasestorage.googleapis.com/v0/b/second-petal-295822.appspot.com/o/images%2Fgithub%2FOpen%20in%20Eraser.svg?alt=media&amp;token=968381c8-a7e7-472a-8ed6-4a6626da5501"></a></p>

-# For overview, see Our [﻿📚 Documentation](https://bis-helper.gitbook.io/bis-helper-docs)
+# For an overview, see Our [﻿📚 Documentation](https://bis-helper.gitbook.io/bis-helper-docs)
 ## System Design
 The bis-helper system is designed to help students of BIS-HU in their learning journey by providing services that can be redeemed as helpful and useful. using the following technologies: